boryspaulewicz/bhsdtr/Readme.md

 ```

 Now we can start sampling (note that the 'log_distance' link function
-is used for the criteria instead of the detault 'softmax'):
+is used for the criteria instead of the detault 'softmax' and that the
+*init_r* argument is added):

 ```
 fit = stan(model_code = make_stan_model(random, gamma_link = 'log_distance'),